 What are the PEC’s responsibilities?

-The PEC has responsibility for: setting and managing the school’s budget, planning and organizing the school’s fundraising activities, managing the school’s parent participation program, overseeing building maintenance and site improvements, long-term strategic planning, hiring of staff with the support of the Superintendent’s Office of the CISVA and in consultation with the Principal, staffing the annual registration tables, and liaising with the Catholic Independent Schools Vancouver Archdiocese (CISVA) and the Federation of Independent Schools Association (FISA).
+The PEC has responsibility for: setting and managing the school’s budget, planning and organizing the school’s fundraising activities, managing the school’s parent participation program, overseeing building maintenance and site improvements, long-term strategic planning, hiring of staff with the support of the Superintendent’s Office of the CISVA and in consultation with the Principal, and liaising with the Catholic Independent Schools Vancouver Archdiocese (CISVA) and the Federation of Independent Schools Association (FISA).
 The administrative and business functions of the PEC are carried out within the Church’s mission to “build and proclaim the Kingdom of God.”
-A full description of PEC responsibilities is available here .
+A full description of PEC responsibilities and corresponding policies is available here.

 PEC Roles and Responsibilities

 - The role of the Chairperson in the parish or regional education committee is critical to the successful

 functioning of the Education Committee and ultimately to the successful functioning of the school.
 The

 Chairperson’s main task is to work closely with the Pastor and Principal to ensure that the goals and

 objectives of the school are being met and that the policies and guidelines of the Society are followed.

 - The Chairperson derives all his/her authority from the role of the Education Committee.
 Since, in fact,

 the authority to establish policy rests with the Committee it is important therefore, that when speaking